lizhanmit/learning-notes/spark-note/spark-note.md

 Pre-compile version Spark from official site generally does not contain Hive support.
 You need to compile the source code.

 Spark SQL can connect to Hive metastores.
-To connect to the Hive metastore, there are several properties that you will need to specify.
+To connect to the Hive metastore, there are several properties that you will need to specify:

+- `spark.sql.hive.metastore.version`: default value is 1.2.1
+- `spark.sql.hive.metastore.jars`
+- `spark.sql.hive.metastore.sharedPrefixes`

 ---